-2.15 Reference Ranges
+2.17 Reference Ranges

 For samples processed at the Haematology Lab, LUH, all age and sex related ranges are available on LIS and are also printed on all hard copy and electronic reports issued from the Laboratory.
+All reference ranges quoted have been verified to reflect the patient cohort served by the Laboratory.

 The reference ranges for all tests referral to external laboratories are printed on reports.
-All original reports issued from referral laboratories are returned to ordering Physician by the Pathology reception at LGH.
+All original reports issued from referral laboratories are returned to ordering Physician by the Pathology reception at LUH.